tlrobinson/jack-servlet/README.md

 Notes
 -----

-* You can change the default modules path, module name, and application name using the "modulesPath", "module", and "app" init-params in web.xml, i.e.:
+* You can change the default modules path, module name, application name, environment name using the "modulesPath", "module", "app", and "environment" init-params in web.xml, i.e.:

     <servlet>
       <servlet-name>jack</servlet-name>